Category Archives: California

 GPS makes it easy to consider different routes.
 A longer route might be fastest because of many conditions.
 Study it, consider what time you need to arrive at your destination and choose.
 It’s harder to change once you’re underway.

 GPS isn’t infallible but close

 Do yourself a favor and don’t wait till you’re on the road before you check traffic conditions.
-A new GPS service offers alerts on alternate routes.
+Among GPS services are alerts on alternate routes.
 They may not make sense but there’s usually a good reason behind it.
 On a late night return trip along Highway 405 from Orange County, a recent alert sent me off the freeway to a side street as part of an “Alternate Fastest Route.”
 It helped divert me around an overnight construction zone I had no idea was there.

 Weather can mean a mess

 Generally, Southern Californians drive very fast and aren’t used to having wet roads.
 When it first rains after a long dry spell there’s more oil residue on the asphalt, making the roads even slippier than expected.
 Slow down if it’s raining, allow extra space between cars and tempting as it is, don’t be a ‘Lookie Lou’ slowing down to gawk at accidents while contributing to a chain reaction as everyone behind you slows as well.

 Southern California driving conditions are notorious for many reasons but a little understanding, a bit of prep and a sense of surrender to the adventure, even on a daily commute, can make you happier.